ksu-hmi/Diabetes-readmission-risk/README.md

-# Discharge-Planning & Risk-Calculation-App
+# Risk-Calculation for readmissions for Diabetics
+This project will help determine the readmission risk for diabetic patients.
+Specifically on insulin vs oral medication dependent diabetics.
+We will determine if members who use insulin or oral diabetic medicaitons, metformin, are more prone to readmission.
-This project will be an app to help with follow-up appointments after a discharge to decrease re-admission rates.
-In addition to helping schedule and track follow-up appointments, the app will calculate a readmission risk number based on clinical indicators and social determinents of health.
-This risk number will help clinicians determine if the patient is ready for discharge.
+We will calculate a readmission risk number based on their medications, clinical indicators and social determinents of health.
+This risk number will help clinicians determine if the patient is at a higher risk for readmission.
 For example, a score of 75 would indicate a 75% chance of readmission.
-The organization utlizing the app would set thresholds internally on what they find as acceptable levels of risk for readmission and these would guide the discharge decisions.
+This will help organizations set thresholds internally on what they find as acceptable levels of risk for readmission and these would guide the discharge decisions.

 Example:
 75-100 - Very high probability for readmission